 The Company also performs daily back tests for each collateral account in order to assess the coverage of its margins by carrying out an ex-post comparison of the results observed (maximum losses recorded within a determined close-out period) with the forecast results in terms of required initial margins.

-Additionally, to assess positions acquired temporarily as collateral through members, the Company applies a prudential haircut.
+Additionally, to assess positions acquired temporarily as collateral through members, the Company applies a prudential haircut, which is in turn contrasted again with back tests to determine the suitability thereof.

 The Company applies haircuts for the following market risks: